Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Results

 \subsection{Insights From Initial Simulator Runs}

 A wave 1 set of 2000 training runs were designed using a maximin Latin hypercube design over the initial input space $ \setx_0 $.
 Figure \ref{IW1R} shows the wave 1 output runs $ f_i(x) $ for all 32 outputs considered.
-The targets for the history match, as given by the intervals $ z_i \pm 3 \sigma_{i} $ and the ranges in Table \ref{OR}, are shown as vertical error bars.
+The targets for the history match, as given by the intervals $ z_i \pm 3 \sigma_{c_i} $ and the ranges in Table \ref{OR}, are shown as vertical error bars.
 Black error bars represent Dataset $ A $ outputs, blue error bars represent Dataset $ B $ outputs and red error bars represent Dataset $ C $ outputs.
+Note that the measurements for Datasets $ B $ and $ C $ are shown for illustrative purposes, and in general may have been obtained at a later point in time to when the wave 1 model runs were performed.
+In this case, however, the model would still produce a value for all output components (both those with and without corresponding physical measurements).

 Figure \ref{IW1R} gives substantial insight into the general behaviour of the model over the initial input space $\setx_0$, for example informing us about model outputs that can take extreme values, for example, $ f_c\_Auxin $, $ f_c\_{ET} $ and $ f_af_c\_PLSm $.
 More importantly, the runs also inform us as to the class of possible observed data sets that the model could have matched, and hence gives insight into the model's flexibility.
 There exist outputs with constrained ranges.
 In particular, many outputs seem to be constrained to being either positive or negative, for example, the logged trend for $ pls\_CK $ must be positive and that of $ PLSox\_CK $ must be negative.
 If such constrained outputs, which are consequences of the biological structure of the model, are found to be consistent with observations, this provides (partial) evidence for the model's validity.
 Conversely, we may be concerned about an overly flexible model that was capable of reproducing any combination of positive or negative observed data values for outputs in this dataset.
 Specifically, we should doubt claims that such a model has been validated by comparison to this data, as it would have inevitably matched any possible data values and hence arguably may not contain much inherent biological structure at all.